 In the middle of August 2000, I started to work on a brand new scenario for the Marathon Infinity engine.
 I had pretty bold plans for it, like all new textures and scenery, some new weapons, monsters and sounds.
 And to top it off, some gizmos rarely found in Marathon maps, although some of these have been invented long ago.
-This was about the same time when the Aleph One project was taking shape, but it was in a too early stage to be usable, so my plan was to stick with a classic Marathon total conversion.
+This was about the same time when the Aleph One project was taking shape, but it was in too early a stage to be usable, so my plan was to stick to a classic Marathon total conversion.

 I lined out the story, which mixes some familar Marathon themes with totally new plot elements.
-It's not a sequel to any existing scenario, so it's pretty 'stand-alone'.
+It's not a sequel to any existing scenario, so it's pretty ‘stand-alone.’
 I also made an outline of all levels that should be made (about 26), what texture set they should use, what should happen in them, what effects to use, and so on.

 Now you're probably wondering:

 hey, this sounds great, where's the download link?
 Well, as a matter of fact the scenario didn't get much farther than a half finished level, of which you can see two screenshots here.
 The modification dates on the files tell me that I abandoned the project around September, 2000.
 The reason is simple: I didn't have the time to tackle a project like this.
 This was apparent already after a few months, and it only got worse as I evolved from the high school student with too much time on his hands, to a university student with too little time everywhere.
 The blissful period in my life where I could dive into any insane project for months on end without having to consider any true time constraints, was over.